Brazil travel advice

 Taxis

-• Only use official taxis
+• Only use officially marked taxis

 Air travel

-We do not make assessments on the compliance of foreign domestic airlines with international safety standards.
+We don’t make assessments on the compliance of foreign domestic airlines with international safety standards.

 Back to top